📖

 Custody Transfer

 If the downstream repository rejects custody of the package, the only recourse is for the end user to perform another submission that addresses the reason(s) for the rejection.
-The reasons for rejecting a package are not communicated.
-PASS does not facilitate this.
+The reasons for rejecting a package may not be communicated.

 In practice, a faculty member would need to: